sahanakoli/react-event-menagement-auth/questions_and_answers.md

 #### Answer: ?

-- A
+#### - A

-<i>Food is a different object and info is a different object.
-Since the different object so info add the element, the info object element will change but food object element will not change.  </i>
+#### Food is a different object and info is a different object.
+Since the different object so info add the element, the info object element will change but food object element will not change.

 </p>
 </details>